maartenhvdh/custom-element-map/README.md

 # Geolocation Leaflet element

-This KC custom element allows you to put a marker on a map and it automatically gets converted to latitude and longitude geo locations.
+This Kontent custom element allows you to put a marker on a map and it automatically gets converted to latitude and longitude geo locations.

 This element is based on [Leaflet](https://leafletjs.com) service that uses [Open street maps](https://www.openstreetmap.org) together with the [Mapbox](https://www.mapbox.com/) service.